emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 ``-Oz``
 	Like ``-Os``, but reduces code size even further.
 This can effect both bitcode generation and JavaScript.

+	For JavaScript, this turns on some code size reduction optimizations that can take a significant amount of compilation time.

  	.. note:: For more tips on optimizing your code, see :ref:`Optimizing-Code`.

 .. _emcc-s-option-value: